BryanPoulin/iptv-ca-us-uk/README.md

 # 🇨🇦🇺🇸🇬🇧 Public IPTV Playlist - Canada, US, UK

-A curated list of publicly available IPTV (Internet Protocol television) channels from Canada, the United States, and the United Kingdom.
+A curated list of publicly available IPTV (Internet Protocol Television) channels from Canada, the United States, and the United Kingdom.

 ## 📺 How to Use